Dathalind/dathalind.github.io/_posts/2023-11-11-fake-winrar.md

 - One run through, we get to Virtual Alloc
     - Memory space is open
     - we follow in dump 1, we see an executable, `0x2220000`
-- back to virtual protect
+- Back to virtual protect
     - doesn’t seem to be doing anything interesting yet
     - could be loading or writing data from a dll, different sections
     - hit virtual protect 11 times, nothing interesting, turning off bp
-- back to virtual alloc
+- Back to virtual alloc
     - following dump 2, address near the previous, `0x2300000`, empty
     - fills up with a bunch of FF’s, nothing interesting
     - seems to be setting up additional memory spaces